deric/GraphViz-sty/README.md

 LaTeX distribution folder can be found
   * On Mac OS X with the MacTeX distribution: ~/Library/texmf/tex/latex
-  * On Debian Linux it's usually: /usr/share/texmf-texlive/tex/latex/
+  * On Linux it's usually: /usr/share/texmf-texlive/tex/latex/

 1. Copy graphviz.sty to you LaTeX distribution folder
 2. run